 I had something happen to me when I was about 22 years old.
 When my grandmother died, I was studying for an exam that I was to write the next day.
 When my mom called to say that Grandma had passed away, I was ready to throw my things in a bag and make the trip south.
 However, my mom said to stay put.
 Grandma would want me to write the exam the next day.

 Laying in bed, still wide awake, I saw my grandmother in the doorway to my bedroom.
 I didn’t see a face or human outline, but rather a presence that I somehow knew was there.
 I can’t explain it, but I knew it was my grandmother.
 I also knew that she was not there for my sake.
 She had been unwell for years and had been unable to come to our home and see where we lived.
 I believe her visit that night was more about making sure that my mom, her daughter, would be ok.

 This is exactly how Katie visited me the night she died too.

 My husband and I were lying in bed, just 3 hours after being told that Katie had died in a car accident.
 Unable to sleep and in shock, we couldn't make sense of the strange dancing lights on the bedroom wall.

 My husband fell asleep for a few moments when two spirits appeared in the bedroom doorway.
 After making sure I was awake and as lucid as I could be, I knew it was Katie and my grandma.

 I whispered "Katie, Is that you?"

-As a way of answering my question, my bedroom became enveloped in the sent of Katie's perfume and I felt her spirit move to the side of the bed.
+As a way of answering my question, my bedroom became enveloped in the scent of Katie's perfume and I felt her spirit move to my side of the bed.
 As soon as I realized that this was a visit from Katie, she and the scent disappeared along with the interesting light pattern on the wall.
 I believe she wanted to say goodbye, let me know she was ok, and was with loved ones in heaven.